The Benefits Of Waterbirth

 One of the first companies to recognize the value of creating waterproof monitoring equipment was Huntleigh Healthcare from the UK.
 That technology has been in place for more than a decade and has improved during that time period.
 All of the manufacturers of monitors now produce equipment which is waterproof, including hand-held dopplers, monitor leads, and telemetry units.

-Waterbirth International has been providing waterproof dopplers for providers and hospitals since 1996.
 There is a standard set by the American College of Obstetricians and Gynecologists for intermittent auscultation of fetal heart tones.
-Providers and birth centers which follow this guideline, listen to the baby every 30 minutes in early labour and every 10 minutes during the pushing phase, some listening after every pushing effort.
+Providers and birth centres which follow this guideline, listen to the baby every 30 minutes in early labour and every 10 minutes during the pushing phase, some listening after every pushing effort.
 This is easily achieved with a hand-held doppler.

 Waterbirth International diligently works with families who want to have a water birth in a hospital environment.
 Hospitals are more cooperative today than ever before as more and more women have made their choices heard.
 Many people start the process by inquiring if they can bring in a portable pool kit for labour.
 There are a series of steps that need to take place in order to assist hospitals and providers in adopting protocols for water labour and birth and the use of a portable pool.
 Our Gentle Pool kits have been used in hundreds of facilities, including several military hospitals (no easy task!).
 Our Executive Director, Barbara Harper, is available to work with each family to assess how much is needed to get policies changed or established.
 Our success rate with hospitals and providers is about 95%.
 We ask that you become a member of Waterbirth International or provide a donation in order to help us with the cost of effecting these changes.